Online Bayesian Meta-Learning for Cognitive Tracking Radar: Introduction

 \subsection{Our Contributions}

-In general terms, this work is the first known investigation of online meta-learning to a waveform selection problem, other than our preliminary research \cite{Thornton2022}.
+This work is the first known investigation of online meta-learning to a waveform selection problem, other than our preliminary research \cite{Thornton2022}.
 In the current paper, we extend \cite{Thornton2022} by providing additional details regarding the learning framework and present general signal and channel models, incorporating both extended targets and signal-dependent clutter.
-We also present an extended simulation study. \\
+We also present an extended simulation study.

-More specifically, we make the following contributions to the known literature: \\ \begin{itemize} \item[C1.]
-We develop a general framework which describes a class of waveform-agile target tracking instances in a common physical environment.
-To build a probabilistic model for this class, we extend the notion of a finite-state target channel, which describes the radar propagation environment for a specific tracking instance, \cite[Ch.
-3.2.3]{Bell1988} to a \emph{class} of such channels that can be used to specify a meta-learning problem. \\
+More specifically, we make the following contributions to the known literature: \ \begin{itemize} \item[C1.]
+We develop a general framework for the meta-learning problem by defining class of finite-state representations for the waveform-agile target tracking problem.
+To develop a model for this class, we extend the notion of a finite-state target channel, which describes the radar propagation environment for a specific tracking instance, \cite[Ch.
+3.2.3]{Bell1988} to an ensemble, or \emph{class} of such channels that can be used to specify a meta-learning problem.

 \item[C2.]
 We identify the benefits and limitations of Bayesian learning for the application of radar tracking in more detail than previous work, and discuss the significant impact of prior misspecification on tracking performance.
-In particular, we note that prior misspecification can result in a significant probability of low SNR measurements early in a track, when a target is most likely to be lost.\\
+In particular, we note that prior misspecification can result in a significant probability of low SNR measurements early in a track, when a target is most likely to be lost.

 \item[C3.]
-We demonstrate that a meta-Thompson sampling algorithm can be applied to effectively learn a prior for a class of FSTCs satisfying sufficient structure, namely that the class of channels can be parameterized by a vector $\theta \in \nbbR^{d}$, and the FSTC for each tracking instance can be thought of as independent samples $\theta \sim P(\theta)$.
-We argue that this is due to inherent similarities between radar tracking instances, such as common target material and size. \\
+We demonstrate that a meta-Thompson sampling algorithm can be applied to effectively learn a prior for a class of finite-state target channels (FSTCs) satisfying sufficient structure, namely that the class of channels can be parameterized by a vector, and the FSTC for each tracking instance can be thought of as independent samples coming from a fixed distribution.
+We argue that this is due to inherent similarities between radar tracking instances, such as common target material and size.

 \item[C4.]
 We discuss some limitations of the proposed meta-learning approach and discuss practical considerations.
-We identify how a meta-learning algorithm may interact with other processes in a multi-function radar system.\\ \end{itemize}
+We identify how a meta-learning algorithm may interact with other processes in a multi-function radar system. \end{itemize}